What is BK Virus?

 How can BK nephropathy be treated?

 The usual treatment is reduction of immunosuppressive drugs.
 This usually begins with stopping either MMF or azathioprine but further reductions may be needed.
-This is a difficult balance because of course it increases the risk that you might get rejection.
+This is a difficult balance because it increases the risk that you might get rejection.

 How does BK virus affect my transplant?